sahani-deriv/flutter-deriv-packages-1/packages/deriv_bloc_manager/README.md

 - Separate global app state(s) from the app features and have the data provided to the feature when needed making it flexible and easier to test.
 - Create a bloc manager in a single place that is responsible for handling bloc registration, fetching or disposing a registered bloc, and adding or removing state change listeners from a specific bloc.
-- Use the bloc manager to listen to state changes in global/shared blocs and pass them to an event dispatcher.
+- Use the bloc manager to listen to state changes in global/shared blocs and pass them to an state dispatcher.
-- To have a single event dispatcher that is in charge of broadcasting events sent from the bloc manager to the active bloc expecting these events.
+- To have a single state dispatcher that is in charge of broadcasting states sent from the bloc manager to the active bloc expecting these states.
-- Create a common/shared events interface that is used in different parts of the app, so they can be reused instead of code duplication.
+- Create a common/shared states interface that is used in different parts of the app, so they can be reused instead of code duplication.

 The following diagrams show how the app is structured;